Aspen Hill, Maryland: History

 In the 1920s and 1930s, Aspen Hill was known as being the location of Aspin Hill Memorial Park, one of three pet cemeteries then operating on the East Coast of the United States.
 Burials at Aspen Hill Cemetery included dogs that had served the during World War I as well as the pets of area residents.
 Memorial ceremonies honoring pets were often held there on World Day for Animals.

 In July 1950, Louis M. Denit sold 517 acres of land in Aspen Hill to Gelman Construction Company for about $300,000.
 Denit was a well-known attorney who specialized in banking and trust law.
 Gelman Construction Company bought the land to build 2,450 three-bedroom ramblers, a shopping center, schools, playgrounds, and churches.
 The homes were priced at less $10,000 each.

 In January 1955, Minnie Goodman sold 268 acres of land in Aspen Hill to Metropolitan Homes, Inc. The land was the last vacant tract of land of its size between Rockville and Wheaton.
 Metropolitan Homes planned to build 12,000 homes, schools, shopping centers, and churches on the land.
 Prices for the homes started at $15,000 each.

 Aspen Hill was one of the locations in which a fatal shooting took place on October 3, 2002, and another on October 23, 2002, as part of the Beltway sniper attacks.

 Geography

 As a census-designated place, Aspen Hill's boundaries are defined by the U.S. Census Bureau.
 The United States Postal Service does not accept “Aspen Hill” as a place name; addresses in the community must use the place names Rockville, Silver Spring, or Wheaton.

 Some addresses use Wheaton (20906), notably in the Aspen Hill Shopping Center, while immediately across Aspen Hill Road at the Northgate Plaza Shopping Center, the addresses use Silver Spring (20906).
 Immediately to the west across Connecticut Avenue, addresses use Rockville (20853).
-As a result, crime statistics which are reasonably considered as belonging to Aspen Hill are buried in the statistics of three different areas.
-Aspen Hill straddles a corner where three statistical areas meet in what locals consider the commercial heart of Aspen Hill.

 The United States Census Bureau, defines Aspen Hill as a census-designated place located at 39°6' North, 77°5' West.
 In the 2000 Census Bureau Gazetteer, Aspen Hill was located at (39.088525, −77.080267).

-Other organizations, such as the Aspen Hill Civic Association, Inc. (AHCA) (2021), have their own definitions.
-For the most accurate boundaries and geographical map of the AHCA visit Aspen Hill Civic Association, Inc., Boundaries & Map (AHCA) (2021).

-This an archived website from the early 2000's Aspen Hill Civic Association, Inc..
-The Aspen Hill Civic Association, Inc. has been serving the community since 1985 for over 35 years in Aspen Hill, Montgomery County, Maryland.